 - No trademark conflicts

-After you have come with a shortlist of three to five names, it is time to sleep on them and go back to them the following day.
+After coming with a shortlist of three to five names, it is time to sleep on them and return the following day.

 4. Choose products to offer